-Communication, language and literacy was prioritised for our children following baseline observations and assessments, we noted how low these areas were and put in high quality support to ensure that the EYPP children made good progress.
-We ensured that our learning environments were secure and nurturing yet stimulating both indoors and outdoors with many open-ended and language rich opportunities for children to engage in experiences that enabled them to develop curiosity and initiate their own ideas.
-Resources were easily accessible so that children could be independent, boosting children's self-esteem, developing confidence and encouraging perseverance and resilience.
+Communication, language and literacy was prioritised for our children following baseline observations and assessments; we noted how low these areas were and put in high quality support to ensure that the EYPP children made good progress.
+We ensured that our learning environments were secure and nurturing yet stimulating (both indoors and outdoors) with many open-ended and language rich opportunities for children to engage in experiences that enabled them to develop curiosity and initiate their own ideas.
+We worked on ensuring resources were easily accessible so that children could be independent, boosting their self-esteem, developing their confidence and encouraging perseverance and resilience.
 Children developed and built relationships and language through the support and modelling of staff.